CS594GROUP2/documentation/README.md

 Learn about the Git braching strategy, for our project we will be using a <i>feature braching</i> strategy.

-- [Gitflow Workflow for Efficient Teamwork](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow): Atlassian's comprehensive guide to the Gitflow workflow.
+- [Git Branching Strategy](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow): Atlassian's comprehensive guide to the Gitflow workflow.

 ## Git Convention